saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 ```
 {%- set no_problem_here = 'just a var' -%}
-{%- do salt.log.error('debugging jinja 1: made it to line 2') -%}
+{%- do salt.log.warning('debugging jinja 1: made it to line 2') -%}
 ..
-{%- do salt.log.error('debugging jinja 2: In the loop that starts at line 23') -%}
+{%- do salt.log.warning('debugging jinja 2: In the loop that starts at line 23') -%}
 ..
 {%- set erhm= pillar.get('lala').get('wow:wew') -%}
 ..
-{%- do salt.log.error('debugging jinja 3: got to the inner loop at line 32') -%}
+{%- do salt.log.warning('debugging jinja 3: got to the inner loop at line 32') -%}
 ```

 Let’s render the template using `salt proxy_minion slsutil.renderer salt://templates/my_first_template.j2':